-Of interest is an extension of the work in \cite{BLTV} to a system of $M$ particles that is coupled to two or more reservoirs of $N$ particles each that are initially in equilibrium at different temperatures.
-One cannot expect to approximate this evolution by one where the reservoirs are replaced by thermostats uniformly in time; the finite system has an equilibrium state whereas the thermostat system does not.
-The thermostat system does, however, have a non-equilibrium steady state which is not explicitly given.
-This is in contrast to the one thermostat case where there is an equilibrium given by a Maxwellian.
-Thus, the time scale over which this approximation is valid is finite and grows with $N$ and it is of interest to understand this rate of growth.
+Of interest is an extension of the work in [3] to a system of M particles that is coupled to two or more reservoirs of N particles each that are initially in equilibrium at {\it different} temperatures.
+In Theorem 2.1 we show that up to a time of order $\sqrt N/M$ the evolution of the reservoir system can be approximated uniformly by the corresponding evolution of the thermostats.
+It is know (see \cite{CLM,Evans} or Corollary \ref{Cor:GapDecay} below) that as the time $t \to \infty$ the thermostat system approaches a steady state (which is not explicitly known) at a rate of order one.
+As a consequence for times $1<< t << \sqrt N/M$ the reservoir system stays, approximately, in a non-equilibrium steady state (NESS).
+One should emphasize that for times $t>> \sqrt N/M$ the reservoir system tends to an equilibrium (which in this model is given by the average of the initial condition over all rotations).
+It should be emphasized that this equilibrium state is not close in any sense to the NESS of the thermostat.
+The physical distinction between these two states, the equilibrium and the non-equilibrium steady state, is that the latter mediates a heat transfer from the thermostat at higher temperature to the one at lower temperature.
+This distinction is absent in the one thermostat case where there is no NESS and the thermostat system tends to an equilibrium given by a Maxwellian.